Room Proportions 101

 Proportion can alter the way an interior looks and feels and is fundamental to achieving a good design – Intarya

 Wooden and fully upholstered furniture appear visually heavier than glass and metal pieces despite perhaps sharing identical dimensions.
 Similarly patterns and bold colours are visually heavier than lighter and plain coverings.
 This elegant seating area by Intarya opts for a solid colour for its smart sofa and walls and introduces patterning through its carpeting, artwork and some upholstery.
 The coffee table – although solid – offers a weightless appeal thanks to its mirrored finish.

 Proportion is all about the relationship between two pieces so dimensions are important.
 Large spaces work well when balanced with a statement pendant light.
 For the perfect chandelier width, add the length and width of your room and convert to inches.
 If your room has exceptionally high ceilings, you can afford to opt for grander dimensions like the chandelier – at 59 inches wide – in this project from Helen Green Design.
 The rule of thumb for coffee tables is to choose one which is between one half and two thirds of the length of the sofa.

 Cut The Right Shapes

 Silhouettes are a major component of successful proportion play.
 As examples, the silhouettes of this room’s coffee table and statement table lamps are well-proportioned.
-By using barely-there metal structures and a balance of light and dark tones, the designs don’t feel too heavy.
-Add in to the mix subtly rounded forms and a carefully filled built-in display unit – think glass and glossy finishes which are visually light – and the room appears well balanced.
+By using visually light metal structures and a balance of light and dark tones, the designs don’t feel too heavy.
+Add in to the mix subtly rounded forms and an expertly balanced built-in display unit – think glass and glossy finishes which are also visually light – and the room appears well-balanced.

 Image Credit: Greg Natale